Doidge, Ernest Earl

 Still living in Toronto, Ernest joined the Army.
 During his career he was posted to Ottawa, Kingston, Gagetown New Brunswick and finally, in 1960, to Edmonton Alberta.

-As a Captain he served in Korea and was Mentioned in Despatches.
+As a Captain, while serving in Korea with the 1st Regiment, Royal Canadian Horse Artillery and was Mentioned in Despatches.
 Later, as a Major, he served in Egypt deploying as the Officer in Charge of the Advance party for 56 Canadian Signal Squadron.

 He retired from the Army with the rank of Major and over 24 years of service while he was second in command at Griesbach in 1966.